 Environmental site assessments are not used to identify the nature and extent of contaminants on a specific site.
-It is important to highlight that environmental audits that are used to evaluate the environmental management and regulatory compliance of a specific operation not through environmental assessments.
+It is important to highlight that environmental audits are used to evaluate the environmental management and regulatory compliance of any particular operation not through environmental assessments.

-An Environmental assessment study is a complex one and will depend on several factors and variables to get the most comprehensive document.
-Normally the design engineer will determine if you need one depending on the scope and type of work being proposed.
-In other instances, the government can also require an environmental assessment to be in compliance with local or federal laws and regulations.
+An environmental assessment study is a complex one and will depend on several factors and variables to get the most comprehensive document.
+Usually, the design engineer will determine if you need one depending on the scope and type of work being proposed.
+In other instances, the government can also require an environmental assessment to comply with local or federal laws and regulations.

-How and When Will the Mitigation Take Place?
-What About the Follow-Up Plan?
+How and When Will the Mitigation and Follow-Up Plan Occur

-Although there is no solid answer or direct answer to this question, based on experience and information processed by the agencies, I would recommend EA for the following projects:
+Although there is no solid answer or direct answer to this question, based on experience and information processed by the agencies, we would recommend EA for the following projects: